embarklabs/embark/README.md

 Libraries and languages available
 ======

-Embark can build and deploy contracts coded in Solidity or Serpent.
+Embark can build and deploy contracts coded in Solidity.
 It will make them available on the client side using EmbarkJS and Web3.js.

 Further documentation for these can be found below: